CredCars/credcars-backend/infra.md

 CredCars Infrastructure Documentation
 📘 Overview

-CredCars is a web-based property and automobile management platform connecting property owners, managers, and tenants.
+CredCars is a web-based automobile management platform.
 It has two environments: Production and Staging, both hosted on separate AWS EC2 instances.

 Each environment uses: